 52% girls and 57% boys “agreed” that women dress and behave in certain ways to provoke violent reactions from men

 No matter how much the male gender is shamed for their sexual behaviour of getting attracted to women for their physical beauty, the biological truth can’t be denied.
 Even scientific examinations in the west have proved that men get more attracted to women for their physical beauty.
-The reason why women want to flaunt their curves, are same why men get attracted to them.
+The reason why women want to flaunt their curves is same why men get attracted to them.

-But the question is attraction to opposite sex can’t be justified with violence.
+But the question is an attraction to opposite sex can’t be justified with violence.
 Well, we are in a conservative society where proper sex education is not provided.
-Here everyday the distance between the genders is deliberately increased.
-As the distance between the sexes increases, so does the curiosity about the opposite sex.
+Here every day the distance between the genders is deliberately increased.
+As the distance between the sexes increases so does the curiosity about the opposite sex.
 In a highly sexualized environment, where men naturally get attracted to women for their physical beauty, it is difficult to control emotions.
-The statistics gets even more skewed with a lot of false cases.
+The statistics get even more skewed with a lot of false cases.
 When we encourage women to display their sexuality everywhere as their empowerment, we shun men to get attracted to that.
 This creates a systematic sexual frustration that leads to crime.

 39% girls and 43% boys “agreed” that women have no choice but to accept a certain degree of violence

-Men are discriminated against in education and everyday it is made tough for them to get proper earning in the name of reservation for girls, but the expectation of being a provider and protector still lies with them.
-In this situation they are made vulnerable to whole lot of cruelty from the society but crime against men is not even a serious concern for anyone.
+Men are discriminated against in education and every day it is made tough for them to get proper earning in the name of reservation for girls, but the expectation of being a provider and protector still lies with them.
+In this situation, they are made vulnerable to a whole lot of cruelty from the society but a crime against men is not even a serious concern for anyone.
 They have no choice but to accept them.
 Many of them get extreme cruelty at home from the women (wives) they protect.
-They have no recourse but to tolerate, until they commit suicide.
+They have no recourse but to tolerate until they commit suicide.

-When men undergo so much violence everyday and they accept such violence, why can’t women?
-When the definition of violence in our Laws is made gynocentric, so that the acts done against women are considered as crime and the same acts done against men are not, how can we even be concerned about this?
+When men undergo so much violence every day and they accept such violence, why can’t women?
+When the definition of violence in our Laws is made gynocentric, so that the acts done against women are considered a crime and the same acts done against men are not, how can we even be concerned about this?

 36% girls and 44% boys from college admitted that dowry is a practice in their community and felt they should “accept” this practice

 Did you think dowry is illegal and should be shunned?
-Well, I thought so until I realized that Indian women in fact have no responsibility in their families.
+Well, I thought so until I realized that Indian women, in fact, have no responsibility in their families.
 The husband is forced to set up the house, feed his wife, children and everyone else and if the marriage somehow breaks, he is also forced to pay alimony to the wife.
-Thanks to our Rulers, now the husbands are asked to pay a part of their ancestral property and their hard earned property during marriage to their wife simply because they got married.
+Thanks to our Rulers, now the husbands are asked to pay a part of their ancestral property and their hard-earned property during the marriage to their wife simply because they got married.